AdobeDocs/marketo.en/help/marketo/product-docs/email-marketing/email-programs/email-program-actions/scheduling-with-recipient-time-zone/understanding-recipient-time-zone.md

 1. Scheduling the program to run within the next 25 hours.
 1. Scheduling the program to run more than 25 hours in the future (i.e., next week).

-In order to accommodate every time zone, email programs scheduled with Recipient Time Zone start running at midnight in the **first/earliest** time zone in the world (UTC +14:00).
+In order to accommodate every time zone, email programs scheduled with [!UICONTROL Recipient Time Zone] start running at midnight in the **first/earliest** time zone in the world (UTC +14:00).

 ## Engagement Programs {#engagement-programs}

-When you [schedule an engagement program stream](/help/marketo/product-docs/email-marketing/drip-nurturing/engagement-program-streams/set-stream-cadence/schedule-engagement-programs-with-recipient-time-zone.md) and Recipient Time Zone is active, the program cast will start running at midnight in UTC +14:00.
+When you [schedule an engagement program stream](/help/marketo/product-docs/email-marketing/drip-nurturing/engagement-program-streams/set-stream-cadence/schedule-engagement-programs-with-recipient-time-zone.md) and [!UICONTROL Recipient Time Zone] is active, the program cast will start running at midnight in UTC +14:00.
 We require you to schedule the first cast at least 25 hours in the future (24 hours + some time to get the campaign started) because people may qualify for the cast in every time zone across the globe.
 Starting processing at this time in UTC +14:00 guarantees that we'll send the email at the scheduled date and time for every person who qualifies for this cast.

 ## Calculating Time Zone {#calculating-time-zone}